Ginga1402/Aira_Virtual_Voice_Assistant-Talk_with_AI/README.md

 # Aira ✨: Your Intelligent Voice Assistant

-### Aira ✨: Powered by LangChain, Running on LLaMA & Whisper for Smarter Conversations
+### Aira ✨: Powered by LangChain, Running on Mistral & Whisper for Smarter Conversations

 ## Overview